fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-02-python.md

 ## Success Criteria

-- ✅ A .NET MCP server runs locally over stdio.
+- ✅ A Python MCP server runs locally over stdio.
 - ✅ The server lists two tools: `get_forecast` and `get_alerts`.
-- ✅ Invoking `get_forecast` returns current temperature (or basic forecast info) for the given latitude/longitude.
+- ✅ Invoking `get_forecast` returns weather forecast info for the given latitude/longitude.
 - ✅ Invoking `get_alerts` returns zero or more active alerts for the specified US state.
 - ✅ Tools are visible and callable from your chosen MCP host (VS Code Copilot Chat or Claude Desktop).
-- ✅ Validated with MCP Inspector: server connects via stdio, tools (`get_forecast`, `get_alerts`) invoke successfully, and requests/responses are visible without schema errors.
+- ✅ Validated with MCP Inspector: server connects via stdio, tools (`get_forecast`, `get_alerts`) invoke successfully, and requests/responses are visible without errors.
 - ✅ The user gets a response to the prompt "Get the weather in Sacramento" when using the MCP tools in VS Code Copilot Chat or Claude Desktop.

 ## Learning Resources